-Vatrushka is a sweet cheese bun that’s popular in Eastern Europe.
-All throughout countries like Belarus, Russia, and Ukraine you can find these cheese pastries offered, usually for breakfast.
-This is the second recipe (after Chakhokhbili) that I made from my recently acquired 1939 USSR cookbook called The Book Of Tasty And Healthy Food (Книга о вкусной и здоровой пище).
+Vatrushka is a sweet cheese bun originally from Ukraine but popular in much of Eastern Europe.
+All throughout the cities and villages you can find these cheese pastries offered, usually for breakfast.
+This is the second recipe (after the Georgian Chakhokhbili) that I made from my recently acquired 1939 USSR cookbook called The Book Of Tasty And Healthy Food (Книга о вкусной и здоровой пище).

 Surprisingly, the dough recipe used in vatrushka is almost the same as used in my Bublik (Ukrainian bagels) recipe.
 The only difference is that there is a bit more sugar added to this one, and of course the dough is not boiled before baking.

 What Type Of Cheese Is Used In Vatrushka?

 The common phrase for the type of cheese used in regular vatrushka is ‘home cheese’.
 Usually this is cheese made on someone’s farm and sold at the daily market.
 It is also translated as cottage cheese and quark, however those are broader terms so it may not be exactly like what you are used to (but it totally can be)!